 Her life was also in turmoil trying to cope with her alcoholic son, Maurice Utrillo.
 She tries to help him with his emotional turbulence, by encouraging him to channel his destructive energies into painting.

 Valadon eventually returns to Montmartre.
 At the age of 44 she meets the 23-year-old André Utter, her son’s friend.
-Despite the age difference, the two fall deeply in love.
+Despite the age difference, the two fell deeply in love.
 Mousis divorces her.
 Through her young lover, she meets the new generation of artists like Pablo Picasso, Georges Braque, Raoul Dufy, and others.

 This later stage becomes her most productive period of her career.
 Her happiness and confidence grows, and she works with a broader palette of colors and paints larger canvases.